fmatthew5876/stdcxx-ascii/proposal/draft.md

 On systems such as Windows, where `wchar_t` happens to be using an ASCII-compatible encoding (UTF-16), these functions are useful.
 On other systems, they are not useful at all and their presence could even be misleading.
 We have opted to include the `wchar_t` overloads in this proposal.
-Should the Standard Committee decide that `wchar_t` support in this proposal is a bad idea we will happily drop support for it.
+Should the Standards Committee decide that `wchar_t` support in this proposal is a bad idea we will happily drop support for it.

 Use Cases
 ==============